char0n/vladimirgorej.com/_posts/2021-03-07-how-to-validate-openapi-definitions-in-swagger-editor-using-github-actions.md

 A couple of years ago, I worked with [Ubiquiti Inc](https://www.ui.com/).
 We were producing great wireless hardware solutions with embedded UIs.
 I was fortunate to have joined the company when a cross hardware configuration system called [UNMS](https://unms.com/) was being architected and developed.
-The backend part of the system consisted of a vast [REST API](https://en.wikipedia.org/wiki/Representational_state_transfer) layer that
-The Frontend layer was consuming.
+The backend part of the system consisted of a vast [REST API](https://en.wikipedia.org/wiki/Representational_state_transfer) layer that the Frontend layer was consuming.
 We used a design-first approach to producing the API.
 The workflow of this [design-first approach](https://www.visual-paradigm.com/guide/development/code-first-vs-design-first) consisted of the following steps:

 - create changes in [OpenApi 2.0](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md) definition using Swagger Editor